Hiroko103/AppNetworkBlocker/README.md

 # AppNetworkBlocker

-AppNetworkBlocker is a hotkey controlled Windows Forms application to block incoming (currently UDP only) network packets of the selected process.
+AppNetworkBlocker is a hotkey controlled Windows Forms application to block incoming network packets of the selected process.

 The program uses the WinDivert driver to filter packets.